 Economic shock risk

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.

 The price of oil.
 Typically, oil prices cause disruption when they spike.
 This is a warning sign of both a recession and a bear market.

-As we saw with the price spike earlier in 2017, a quick spike—it did not appear to reach a problem level and was short lived—is not necessarily an indicator of trouble.
+A quick price spike like we saw in 2017 (it did not appear to reach a problem level and was short lived) is not necessarily an indicator of trouble.
 The subsequent decline also took this indicator well out of the trouble zone.
-That said, we have seen prices start to rise again, to relatively high levels for the period since the crisis, and it bears watching.
-Overall, however, there are no signs of immediate risk from this indicator, so it remains at a green light.
+Recently, prices rose again, approaching a level of concern.
+In the past couple of months, however, the price increase turned down.
+With the recent drawdown in oil prices, they are now even over the past year, suggesting no risk from this factor.
+Therefore, the indicator remains at a green light.